With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 Following on from that, for many young people, even in a normal year, this is a difficult time of transition—moving to independent study and living, managing finances, meeting new people, and all in unfamiliar surroundings—and a lot of great work is done by universities and the likes of Student Minds, for example.
 Could my right hon.
 Friend say a little bit more about the support that is available, and about how it is being stepped up in universities and can be stepped up to fully support our young people?

 An amazing amount of work is done by every single university, but there has also been a recognition by the Office for Students that there may be gaps.
 That is why the Office for Students has stepped in to ensure that where students find that there is not that type of provision, something is provided for them, so that no student is in a position of not being supported.
-It is incredibly important that all students understand that support is available to them for them to be able to enjoy their time at university and succeed in their studies.
+It is incredibly important that all students understand that support is available to enable them to enjoy their time at university and succeed in their studies.

 The climate of fear deliberately created by Ministers and their advisers has done untold damage to individuals and to the economy as a whole, and has now hit students and universities, with lock-ups of students and students being denied face-to-face education and unable to engage in the activities we normally associate with student life.
 Yet they are expected to pay the full price for this substandard opportunity in higher education.
 Does the Secretary of State think it is fair that universities still hold on to the money paid by students when they are not offering the student experience that they promised?
 Will he clarify whether the direction that students can go home at Christmas was a result of Government guidance or a decision by universities themselves?